 5. Blue Rottweiler

-Blue is the last Rottie color, and it is also rare; although, not as rare as red.
+The blue Rottweiler is also rare; although, not as rare as red.
 Like we talked about above, blue furred-dogs often suffer from health issues, so it is not a lucky color to be, but they are stunning to look at.
-With the Rottweiler, the color can look blue, gray, slate, or even silver.
-This color occurs when the black pigment is diluted causing it to be lighter.
-Typically, a blue Rottie will have various tones as the other “fewer colors” may still be present.
+With the blue Rottweiler, the color can look blue, gray, slate, or even silver.
+This color occurs when the black Rottweiler pigment is diluted causing it to be lighter.
+Typically, a blue Rottweiler will have various tones as the other “fewer colors” may still be present.

 Besides the coat colors, they also need to have specific markings that we will discuss next.